-Epic usage among hospitals or healthcare providers can differ based on what functionalities and data fields are used, and the values entered into those fields.
+Epic healthcare system usage among hospitals or healthcare providers can differ based on what functionalities and data fields are used, and the values entered into those fields.
 For instance, a user may populate a data field intended to store and reflect a unique identifier for a doctor with a National Provider Identifier (NPI) managed by the National Plan & Provider Enumeration System in one hospital.
 Another hospital may opt to use an Epic Identifier managed by Epic.
-Both identifiers can be used to pinpoint a doctor or medical of the medical staff.
-However, the choice of what data goes into which fields depends on the hospital and their standard operating procedures.
+Both identifiers can be used to pinpoint a doctor or member of the medical staff.
+However, the choice of what data goes into which fields depends on the hospital and its standard operating procedures.

 Understanding the flow of data between the systems paves the way to identifying what system events will trigger sending a message in either system and map the data within a message to the destination system.

 Depending on the system integrating with Epic, patient data may need to be updated or changed.
-Agreeing on what changes need to occur within the Epic system or how the other system handles the message data’s contents is the first step to establishing the big picture.
+Agreeing on what changes need to occur within the Epic healthcare system or how the other system handles the message data’s contents is the first step to establishing the big picture.
 Moreover, this type of analysis can build the foundation for establishing an integration guild for integrating Epic with other systems in the future.

 Understanding message specification

 Once the events and related messages have been identified, it’s essential to understand the message type and its contents.
-Like many other EHR systems, Epic uses Health Level Seven International (HL7) specification to format its messages.
+Like many other EHR systems, Epic uses Health Level Seven International (HL7) specifications to format its messages.
 HL7 is currently the international standard for transferring clinical and administrative data between software applications.

 Although Epic uses the HL7 standard, it uses the specification differently.
 For instance, a field referring to “Placer Order Number” can be a string or integer in the base HL7 message.
 However, Epic will require that field to be an integer since Epic order numbers are numeric under a medication ordering event.
-Several other data fields have similar restrictions than the base HL7 format, which doesn’t enforce value types.
+Several other data fields have similar restrictions to the base HL7 format, which doesn’t enforce value types.

 In the same fashion, not all data fields in the HL7 specification are used by Epic; this goes back to the initial data-mapping point mentioned earlier.
 As a result, it’s important to be aware of the data fields Epic uses to generate a message and the data fields that Epic uses upon receiving a message, ahead of implementation.
 The Epic documentation highlights those specifications.